-Want to make full use of your outdoor space after dark but need some lighting inspiration for your yard?
-Try out these beautiful ways to light your garden.
+Want to make full use of your outdoor space after dark but need some lighting inspiration for your deck or patio?
+Try out these beautiful patio lighting ideas.

 It’s no secret that I love my garden.
 There’s something relaxing about just being out there…even if it is just to pull some weeds.

-But to make a garden really usable after dark, lighting is a necessity…and beautiful outdoor lighting makes it impossible to resist going out there.
+But to make a garden really usable after dark, lighting is a necessity.
+(Beautiful outdoor lighting makes it impossible to resist going out there.)

 This week’s topic is all about different ways you can add lighting to your garden.

-Be sure to check out all of the posts in the series…but for now, keep reading to see our 10 beautiful ways to light your garden.
+Be sure to check out all of the posts in the series…but for now, keep reading to see our patio lighting ideas.

 Low Voltage Landscape Lighting

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.